 That must happen again, but it should happen sooner rather than later.
 Rather than having weeks of argument and counter argument as we had last year, back bench Fianna Fáil TDs and Senator must this week drive the home the message that this increase is sending out the entirely wrong message to everyone, not least the middle and low paid rank of civil and public servants.

-I will discuss or refer to any of the personalities involved, because I do not think that is directly relevant to this discussion.
-It is not a L’Oréal matter of whether “X” or “Y” is worth it in the private sector, but rather how did this situation arise, why is such a pay hike on the table right now and why is the government effectively bidding against itself on the pay of senior civil servants?
+I will not discuss or refer to any of the personalities involved, because I do not think that is directly relevant to this discussion.
+It is not a L’Oréal matter of whether “X” or “Y” is worth it in the private sector, but rather how did this situation arise; why is such a pay hike on the table right now; and why is the government effectively bidding against itself on the pay of senior civil servants?

 One of the main arguments put forward for the pay increase is that the new Secretary General of the Department of Health, when appointed, will be working alongside a HSE CEO who earns more than them.